 In the embedded software market, many hires are for a specific project and so there is always an endpoint when the employee will no longer be needed on the team.

-- Hiring a temporary contractor is incredibly useful in cases where you have a ‘gap’ in your company resources that needs to be filled for a short period of time
+- Contractor recruitment is incredibly useful in cases where you have a ‘gap’ in your company resources that needs to be filled for a short period of time

 - There is more flexibility with a contracting than permanent employment, meaning that you can bring in workers during busy periods to help relieve the pressure on your permanent staff